Keyboard shortcuts

 Fix at the source.
 If you find accessibility issues — especially missing or inadequate alt text — update them in Accessible Notes and re-export rather than patching the exported file.
 Changes made directly to a PDF or DOCX won't carry over next time you export.

-Diagram alt text is the most common gap.
+Figure alt text is the most common gap.
 Auto-generated alt text is a starting point.
-Before exporting, review each diagram's alt text and make sure it actually describes what the diagram shows.
-See Naming & Alt Text for guidance on writing good descriptions.
+Before exporting, review each figure's alt text and make sure it actually describes what the figure shows.
+See Figures for guidance on editing alt text.

 Subscriptions

-Accessible Notes offers the Scribe plan at $49/year, which includes every feature the app has to offer with a generous 250 pages per week.
-Every account also starts with 100 free pages — no subscription needed to get started.
+Accessible Notes offers the Individual plan at $59/year and Team plans at $79/seat/year.
+Every plan includes every feature the app offers.
+Each account starts with 30 free pages — no subscription needed to get started.

 Billing is handled securely by Paddle, a trusted payment processor used by software products worldwide.
 You can manage your subscription, view billing history, and make changes directly from your account settings.